-Programming silenced sounders to resound, or not resound, when new zone in alarm Comprehensive fault diagnostic facilities
+Programming silenced sounders to resound, or not resound, when a new zone is in alarm Fault diagnostic facilities

 The following optional EN54 Part 2 features:

 Output(s) to fire alarm devices {Clause 7.8}.
 Four conventional sounder circuits are provided to drive external alarm sounders.